neurosnap/postcss-scopeify-everything/README.md

 * plugins (Array): adds PostCSS plugins before the scopeify plugin
 * scopeifyFn (Function): the function that hashes the identifier name
+* scopeifyElFn (Function): the function that converts an element name to a class name
 * ids (Boolean): determines whether or not to disable scoping `ids`
 * elements (Boolean): determines whether or not to disable scoping `elements`
 * classes (Boolean): determines whether or not to disable scoping `classes`